vvvv/The-Gray-Book/reference/language/properties.md

 *Image:Properties listed in the PatchExplorer*

 Properties can be added and removed via the explorer or simply by adding a Pad via the Nodebrowser.
 Pads are used in a patch to read from or write to a property.
 Properties and their pads are matched by name, so make sure to always be specific about naming, including casing.
-Rename a Pad by doubleclicking its label and pressing <kbd>Enter</kbd> when finished.
+Rename a Pad by doubleclicking its label and pressing <span class="keyseq"><kbd>Enter</kbd></span> when finished.

 Any number of different operations can write to the same pad but each operation can only write to a pad once.
 A little triangle above a pad is a hint that there is a pad with the same name in the patch that is also written to.